TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: IndustryASM

-Our industry assembly videos are manually annotated by industrial engineers into relevant framewise action segments.
+Our videos are annotated by industrial engineers into framewise action segments.
 The action labels contain the same step naming conventions as used on factory floors during manufacturing processes.
+To ensure quality, each video is annotated by two labelers, i.e., one obtains the labels for the video, while another checks the labels.
+In cases of conflicts, both labelers discuss to address them.
+Overall, around 8\% of the videos have conflicts and require fixing, yielding an agreement rate of 92\% between labelers.
 Given the framewise annotations we first convert them to timestamps by using the frame rate of the video.
-We manually write the instructions designed specifically for the action segmentation task to ensure quality.
-Then we generate the answers by using the timestamps and the action labels.
+We then manually write the instructions designed for the action segmentation task to ensure quality and generate the answers by using the timestamps and action labels.
+Examples are included in our supplementary material.